qcovery/core/module/AvailabilityPlus/ReadMe.md

 # AvailabilityPlus - Module Description

+## Installation (manual steps)
+Required Module:
+- RecordDriver
+- Needs to be a version which provides the public function addSolrMarcYaml and the public function getSolrMarcSpecs

+Besides the Module Package these files are required:
+- from directory config/vufind all files starting with availabilityplus
+- from directory themes the directory availabilityplus

+Changes to PluginManager.php-files: References to GetItemStatuses and GetItemStatuses Factory need to be changed to the AvailabilityPlus Namespace

+Changes to Theme config: the availabilityplus theme needs to be added as a mixin

+The modules RecordDriver and AvailabilityPlus need to be added to the modules used by VuFind.
+AvailabilityPlus needs to be specified after RecordDriver as it depends on it.

 ## Test-Tool
 --> short description of Test-Tool to be added
 ### Configuration of Test Cases